SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

-I couldn't help but associate this with another Auden poem, "In memory of Sigmund Freud". <sup id="fn3a">[[3]](#fn3)</sup>  While I'm not a fan of Freud, I admire Auden's love for the image of Freud attempting to do good and ease pain, in a pain-filled world:
+I couldn't help but associate this with another Auden poem, "In memory of Sigmund Freud". <sup id="fn3a">[[3]](#fn3)</sup>  While I'm not a fan of Freud, I admire Auden's love for the image of Freud attempting to do good and ease pain, in a pain-filled world (emphasis added):

 > When there are so many we shall have to mourn,
 > when grief has been made so public, and exposed